 |Oracle: The Research Journal of the Association of Fraternity/Sorority Advisors|

-Oracle: The Research Journal of the Association of Fraternity/Sorority Advisors is a peer-reviewed electronic journal dedicated to the study of fraternities and sororities.
+Oracle: The Research Journal of the Association of Fraternity/Sorority Advisors (Oracle) is a peer-reviewed electronic journal dedicated to the study of fraternities and sororities.
 Oracle content is also available in Academic Search Complete, Academic Search Premier, Academic Search Elite, and SocINDEX with full text.
 The ISSN is 2165-7858.